Avisz11/Avisz11/README.md

 ## Hi there

 <h2>I am Avis.
 Primarily a game developer.</h2>
+<p>I work in mainly godot, and have worked with unity in the past.
+I love learning new stuff and graphics programming.</p>

 <!--
 **Avisz11/Avisz11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.